The “wc” Command in Linux [15 Practical Examples]

 The longest line of our city file has 8 characters.Showing the length of the longest line in a text using the wc command in Linux

-Example 10: Number of Items in a Directory
+Example 10: Display the Number of Items in a Directory

 You can print the number of items in a directory by piping the output of the ls command into the wc command.
 For this example, I will use /usr/bin directory.
-You can do it by yourself by doing the following:
+You can do it by yourself by running the following command:

 ls -l /usr/bin | wc -l